 The Benefits of Tai Chi: Relaxed Strength

 When I first started Tai Chi (in high school), I was mystified by its relaxed strength.
 In fact, when I first learned about this element of Tai Chi, it was with a teacher who wasn’t teaching Tai Chi at all.
 He was teaching what might be called a “hard” or “external” martial art, and yet he was someone I would say was quite relaxed yet very strong.
 He would just be standing in a single position with his arm out, and when I pushed on it… I would be the one who moved!
 He would be totally still and at ease, but I would just push myself off of him like pushing on a wall.
-He could also put me into a joint lock by just grabbing my hand and giving it a single twist, whereas us students would often be trying to figure out the right angles, leverages, etc.
+He could also put me into a joint lock by just grabbing my hand and giving it a single twist, whereas us students would often be trying to figure out the right angles, leverages, etc, sometimes settling on approximations of the technique.

 Later, he was talking about Tai Chi, and I asked if it was that thing “old people do in the park”, not a martial art.
 But he assured me, it was challenging and powerful, and I learned then that he used to practice Tai Chi.
 Eventually I learned, through my research and through talking to him, that this “relaxed strength” was called “Peng” (掤, pronounced like “pong”).
 When I met my first Tai Chi teacher, he embodied this quality quite well.

 In a way, this relaxation can be likened to the strength of a tree.
 If you’ve ever cut a branch off a tree that was thick with leaves, you would find that the end with the leaves (and thinner branches) is significantly heavier than the thicker base of the branch, and yet it does not easily break under its own weight, especially if the wood is still green with life and moisture.
-This is because the wood is both strong and fibrous, and has a distinct structure that is physically advantageous.
+This is because the wood is strong and fibrous, and the tree has a distinct structure that is physically advantageous.

 Another element is chansujin, or Silk Reeling Force, which is a natural and gradual consequence of integrating the principles into our practice; the body gradually begins to move with the joints in stable positions, and the muscles acting in such a way that the bones are not moved excessively and the soft tissues are able to move around freely, in spiral-like patterns.